sleepjie/Valanar/Valanar Superdocument.md

 Despite the hierarchical nature of their society, the Kanin maintain a strong sense of community and collective duty.
 The welfare of the clan always comes before individual desires, and in this sense, the Kanin are deeply communal, valuing cooperation and sacrifice for the greater good.
 Decisions that affect the clan as a whole are rarely made without consultation.
 ##### Geography
+The Kanin homeland of Nauska lies in the North Western reaches of Dol-Calandria, a region defined by its dramatic contrasts of snow-capped mountains, mist-laden forests, and sprawling river valleys that carve through the land in vein-like patterns.
+The terrain is as fractured as Kanin history, with each clan occupying distinct territories shaped by centuries of warfare, diplomacy, and rituals.
+Some clans dwell in fortified mountain strongholds, their halls carved into the stone and guarded by ancestral shrines, while others inhabit lowland rice terraces and forest enclaves, where bamboo groves and sacred springs mark the boundaries of their influence.

+The climate of Nauska varies widely, from the frigid highlands of the north to the humid southern coasts.
+This diversity has led to regional adaptations among the Kanin—white-furred mountain dwellers with thicker coats and broader frames, and leaner, darker-furred Kanin in the warmer lowlands.
+Despite these differences, all Kanin share a reverence for the land, which is seen not merely as territory but as a living extension of the clan’s spirit.

 ---
 ### Glimmerhin